 Due to the prevalence of fake Banksy and misrepresented ephemera, Artsy has created these policies, based on our experience with Pest Control and their agent DACS, to protect the value of Banksy's market and the collectors purchasing his work.
 In addition to formal works of art, Banksy has created a large amount of ephemeral materials throughout his career; these items are not considered works of art by Pest Control and are not eligible for a COA from them.
-These pieces may be attributed to Banksy on Artsy, but must always be listed as ephemera.
-There are fake versions of these ephemeral works on the market, and we encourage sellers, resellers and prospective collectors to be careful when considering such purchases.
+These pieces may not be listed on Artsy.

 Only the following works may be listed as Banksy:

-2. Merchandise purchased at a Banksy gift shop, ephemera from a Banksy exhibition, or street art.
-These types of listings must be cataloged as Ephemera or Merchandise.
+Merchandise purchased at a Banksy gift shop, ephemera from a Banksy exhibition, or street art may not be listed on Artsy.